Rapper Bow Wow’s ‘Pimp’ Melania Trump Tweet Seen As ‘Sexual Assault Threat’?

-People were outraged by Snoop Dogg’s scene in the video where he attempts a mock shooting at a clown-like person impersonating President Trump.
-Now, the fury is growing over this latest tweet from Bow Wow, where he claims he will pimp Melania Trump and “make her work for us.”
+People were outraged at Snoop Dogg’s scene in the video where he attempts a mock shooting at a clown-like person impersonating President Trump.
+Now the fury is growing over this latest tweet from Bow Wow where he claims he will pimp Melania Trump and “make her work for us.”
 How far will this go before it stops?

-Snoop Dogg’s music video had Donald Trump’s look-alike dressed as a clown, and Snoop Dogg aims a gun at this Trump clown, pulling the trigger.
-It happens to be one of the old fashioned prop guns that shot out a little flag that said “Bang.”
-Fake gun or not, Senator Rubio tells TMZ, “jokes about presidential assassinations are something to be very careful about.”
+Snoop Doggs’s music video had Donald Trump’s look-alike dressed as a clown and Snoop Dogg aims a gun at this Trump clown, pulling the trigger.
+It happens to be one of the old fashion prop guns that shot out a little flag that said “Bang.”
+Fake gun or not, Senator Rubio tells TMZ that “jokes about presidential assassinations are something to be very careful about.”

 Donald Trump tweeted, “Can you imagine what the outcry would be if